sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

 The first problem is inspired by the low dark count rate publication[@Mueller:21].
 It has the student build a simple model for a dark count rate transmitted through a series of filters.
 Finally, it leads the student to consider an ultimate tradeoff between dark count rate and coupling efficiency to wide bandwidth optical signals.
 A filtering system that only transmits a very narroband signal will not be able to detect ultra-short optical signals with high efficiency or temporal resolution.

 The second problem explores a potential use case of a photon number resolving SNSPD.
 It closely follows logic presented in an Andreas Christ and Christine Silberhorn paper[@Andreas:12].
-I studied this paper closely earlier in my PhD, when I considered developing a multiplexed single photon source.
-This project turned out to be overly ambitious, but future PhD students might consider re-approaching it.
+I studied this paper earlier in my PhD, when I considered developing a multiplexed single photon source.
+It turned out that project was overly ambitious, but future PhD students might consider approaching it again.

 <!-- the html tag makes this only appear on the website -->
 <!-- if you don't use the {=html} syntax, then the inside of the div would be rendered in the latex document -->